 An accident involving a barbed hook stuck in your finger, means that you will have to go to hospital to have it removed.

 These are some of the reasons why we specify barbless hooks only at Les Croix.

 We don't allow uncoated braid hooklinks.
-How a carps' mouth becomes damaged is misunderstood by the majority of anglers and lake owners.
+The way in which a carps' mouth becomes damaged is misunderstood by the majority of anglers and lake owners.